kalex19/GameBoard/README.md

 * Converting the API
 * Implementing new React Native elements
-* Creating functinoality for incorrect/correct guesses
+* Creating functionality for incorrect/correct guesses
 * Coming up with a concept for a Hangman app that is not explicitly Hangman i.e. WORDP🎈P